top of page

 In addition to these arguments, many Christians also believe that the Holy Spirit confirms to them that the Bible is the word of God.
 When they read the Bible, they experience a sense of peace and assurance that it is true.
 This is a subjective experience, but it is nonetheless a powerful one for many people.

-Q4.
-YOU'VE GOT POTENTIAL
+Q4 YOU’VE GOT POTENTIAL

 Question: Dear Pastor Paul, what is the argument for God’s existence from potential?